DarshithRaj/Sales_Analytics_Pro/README.md

 # 📈 Sales Forecasting & Analytics Engine

 ## 🎯 Project Overview
-This project was developed to automate revenue forecasting at **Swift Solutions**.
+This project was developed to automate revenue forecasting .
 By moving away from manual Excel tracking, we implemented a machine learning pipeline that provides data-driven insights for quarterly planning.

 ## 🚀 Technical Features
 * **Machine Learning:** Implemented a **Random Forest Regressor** to handle non-linear business trends.